DIY Will Writing Process: Step-by-Step

 Official Sources

-- GOV.UK: Make a Will
+- GOV.UK: Make a Will - Official guidance and templates.

-- Citizens Advice: Wills
+- Citizens Advice: Wills - Free independent advice.

-- MoneyHelper: DIY Wills
+- MoneyHelper: DIY Wills - Step-by-step guidance.

-- GOV.UK: Inheritance Tax
+- GOV.UK: Inheritance Tax - IHT calculator and thresholds.

-- Citizens Advice Scotland
+- Citizens Advice Scotland - Scottish-specific guidance.

 Support Services

-- Age UK (free advice for over-50s)
+- Age UK - Free advice for over-50s.

-- Macmillan Free Will Service
+- Macmillan Free Will Service - Free wills for supporters.

-- Samaritans (116 123)
+- Samaritans - Emotional support (116 123).

-- MoneyHelper
+- MoneyHelper - Free financial advice.

-- Will Aid (donation-based free wills)
+- Will Aid - Donation-based free wills (November).